laszlo-jakab/competitor-scale/writeup/_book/04-data.md

 ## Summary Statistics {#sec:sumStats}

 Since my analysis relies on within-fund variation, I require each fund to have at least twelve months of non-missing observations of both returns and $CompetitorSize$ to be included in the estimation sample.
-My sample runs from March 1980 to November 2016, and includes 2,554 distinct funds.
+My sample runs from March 1980 to December 2016, and includes 2,554 distinct funds.
 $CompetitorSize$ to performance.
 Table \@ref(tab:sumStats) reports summary statistics.